 Just a quick side note, don’t you think those melt so fast during the summer!?

-Anyways, once you’ve achieved the right texture, grab your favorite bubble tea glass and add your cooked tapioca pearls into it.
-From here, simply pour the blended contents you just pulsed up and give it one last stir in the glass and… now you’re ready to serve!
+Anyways, once you’ve achieved the right texture, grab your favorite bubble tea glass and add your cooked tapioca pearls.
+From here, simply pour the blended contents you just pulsed up and give it one last stir in the glass.
+Now you’re ready to serve!

 Not too bad right?
 If you enjoyed this full recipe guide and tried it out for yourself be sure to join our exclusive group on Facebook to talk about your boba experience!